pulumi/docs/quickstart/cloud.md

 {% include aws-resource-warning.md %}

 > **Note**: since this example provisions an number of resources, it can take 20-30 minutes to deploy.
-For a quicker tutorial, see the `url-shortener` or `video-thumnailer` examples in the [Pulumi examples zipfile](/examples/pulumi-v0.11-examples.zip).
+For a quicker tutorial, see the `url-shortener` or `video-thumnailer` examples in the [Pulumi examples zipfile].

 ### Prerequisites